iisafriyanti/ASTE-RL-ID/README.md

 python main.py --datapath ./data-id/1000_dataset --start checkpoints/{experiment_id}/model --test True --testfile test_triplets.txt
 ```

-## Custom Data
-1. Edit `Parser.py` to load the necessary files.
-2. Add your data loader in `DataManager.py`.
-3. Modify your data loader in `DataManager.py` to output these information:
-    - **self.all_pos_tags: ['B-PRON', 'I-PRON', 'B-VERB', 'I-VERB', ...]** (_order depends on your dataset_)
-    - **self.sentiments: ['POS', 'NEG', 'NEU']** (_order depends on your dataset_)
-    - **self.data: {'train': [...], 'dev': [...], 'test': [...]}** (_key names depend on you_)
-4. Modify your data loader in `DataManager.py` to output self.data with these information:
-    - **'sentext': "I like your dog ."**
-    - **'triplets': {'sentpol': 1, 'aspect': 'your dog', 'opinion': 'like', 'aspect_tags': [0,0,2,1,0], 'opinion_tags': [0,2,0,0,0]}** (_'sentpol' refers to sentiment polarity and 1 is the index+1 of the positive sentiment in self.sentiments, +1 is to account for the lack of sentiment having an index of 0.
-For aspect/opinion tags, 0 is the non-aspect/opinion span, 1 is the inside of the span and 2 is the beginning of the span._)
-    - **'pos_tags': [0,2,0,6,16]**
-    - **'bert_to_whitespace': [[0],[1],[2],[3],[4]]** (_This is used for printing inference results in their original format without BERT's subword tokenisation.
-It shows the alignment between the BERT tokens and whitespace tokens.
-In this example, since BERT's tokeniser splits the tokens into the same ones as a simple whitespace tokeniser without subwords, there is a one-to-one match between the BERT and whitespace tokens._)
-    - **'whitespace_tokens': ['I', 'like', 'your', 'dog', '.']** (_This is used for printing inference results in their original format without BERT's subword tokenisation._)
-5. Edit `main.py` to use your data loader.

 ## Acknowledgements
-Our code is adapted from the code from the paper "Aspect sentiment triplet extraction using reinforcement learning" at [https://github.com/truthless11/HRL-RE](https://github.com/declare-lab/ASTE-RL).
+Our code is adapted from the code from the paper "Aspect sentiment triplet extraction using reinforcement learning" at [https://github.com/declare-lab/ASTE-RL](https://github.com/declare-lab/ASTE-RL).
 We would like to thank the authors for their well-organised and efficient code.